Melissa Martinez

 Biography

-An Assistant Professor of Political Science and International Affairs at the University of Mary Washington, Melissa Martinez teaches courses on Latin America and human rights.
-She specializes in human rights and violent non-state actors in Latin America.
+Melissa Martinez is an Assistant Professor of Political Science and International Affairs at the University of Mary Washington.
+She teaches courses on Latin America and human rights and specializes in human rights, criminal organizations and post-conflict Mexico and Central America.

-Dr. Martinez has co-authored publications in the journals Political Science Quarterly and PS: Political Science and Politics.
+Dr. Martinez has authored and co-authored articles in publications, including Political Science Quarterly, PS: Political Science and Politics, Journal of Democracy, Georgetown Journal of International Affairs, International Studies Quarterly and more.
 She also received the Pi Sigma Alpha Best Paper Award from the Southwestern Political Science Association.
 She is currently working on a few manuscripts that examine how naming and shaming countries over violations committed by state and non-state perpetrators affect changes in human rights violations.

-In addition, Dr. Martinez will be virtually presenting a paper this year called "Compliance from the Northern Triangle at the Inter-American Court of Human Rights" at the American Political Science Association.
-This paper examines why the states of El Salvador, Honduras and Guatemala comply with certain rulings from the Inter-American Court of Human Rights.
+In addition, Dr. Martinez presented a paper called "Compliance from the Northern Triangle at the Inter-American Court of Human Rights" at the American Political Science Association.
+This paper examined why the states of El Salvador, Honduras and Guatemala comply with certain rulings from the Inter-American Court of Human Rights.

 Areas of Expertise